Step inside the crime scene at the heart of 'Accused: The Impending Execution of Elwood Jones'

 The fourth season of the hit podcast Accused – created by Cincinnati Enquirer journalists Amber Hunt, Amanda Rossmann and Amy Wilson – re-examines Nathan’s death and the police’s subsequent investigation.
 As you ready to listen, step inside the hotel room, take a look at the crime scene and learn what police did – and didn’t – do to solve the case.

-To access the AR experience "Accused: The Impending Execution of Elwood Jones" in the Delaware Online app:
+To access the AR experience "Accused: The Impending Execution of Elwood Jones" in the Democrat and Chronicle app:

-Download the latest version of the Delaware Online app on your iOS device.
+Download the latest version of the Democrat and Chronicle app on your iOS device.

 Open your camera app on your phone and scan the QR code below.